Endoscopic Sinus Surgery for Children

 - Removal of adenoids with or without sinus wash.
 Adenoids are small glands behind the nose.
 Adenoids may cause problems with the sinuses.
 The sinuses may be washed (irrigated).
 The fluid is collected and sent to the lab to check for infection.

 - Functional endoscopic sinus surgery.
-The surgeon uses an endoscope during surgery to open sinus passages, remove growths, or fix other problems.
+The surgeon uses an endoscope during surgery to open sinus passages, remove growths, or fix other problems such as deviated or crooked cartilage.

 Why might my child need endoscopic sinus surgery?